Garmin Training Readiness: What to Do at Every Score (1-100)

 Your body can handle training, but it is not in peak condition.
 One or more inputs are below optimal - maybe sleep was short, HRV dipped slightly, or you are carrying residual fatigue from recent hard sessions.

 What to do: Train, but adjust.
 Swap hard intervals for moderate tempo work.
 Shorten the long run by 15-20%.
-Focus on technique and easy aerobic work.
+Focus on technique and easy aerobic work in lower heart rate zones.
 This is not a rest day, but it is not the day to chase PRs.

 How often you will see this: Common during harder training blocks, after travel, or during stressful life periods.
 Seeing 40-59 for a few days in a row is normal during a build phase.
 Seeing it for two weeks straight is a signal to back off.